State of Origin Game III

 Bus Diversions

-Route 525 and 526 services will be diverting due to road closures within Sydney Olympic Park.
-Stops on Dawn Fraser Avenue and some stops on Edwin Flack Avenue will be missed.
-Catch services from stops on Park Street at Olympic Park train station or Edwin Flack Avenue and check signs at stops for details.
+From 7:00pm Tuesday 8 July to 3:00am Thursday 10 July, routes 525 and 526 services in both directions will be diverting via Edwin Flack Avenue, Sarah Durack Avenue and Australia Avenue while roads are closed within Sydney Olympic Park.
+Stops on Dawn Fraser Avenue and Park Street will be missed.
+Catch these services from the stop on Park Street at Olympic Park train station or other alternative stop locations on Edwin Flack Avenue.

 For bus service disruption information check travel alerts or use the Trip Planner.